Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 Then, $G\_{Tot}$ is input to the PCT's original classifier, which consists of three linear layers, where both relu and batch normalization are applied on the first two, interspersed with two dropout layers.
 In the output, the model generates predictions regarding the adjacency of the two elements forming the pair.

-The following table shows the model training details regarding the base run, the one reported in `Main.ipynb`
+The following table shows the model training details regarding the base run, the one reported in `Main.ipynb`.

 |Hyperparameter | Value         |
 | ------------- |:-------------:|